Candidate for Board Member-at-Large

 - Task Force Member, AMTE Task Force Focusing on Equity and Social Justice in Mathematics Teacher Education, 2017-2018

 - Associate Vice President for Annual Conference, 2017-2018

 - Assistant Chair, Program Committee, AMTE Annual Conference, 2016-2017

 - Member, Program Committee, AMTE Annual Conference, 2014-2018

 - New Jersey AMTE, Four-Year College Representative, 2011-2013

 Participation in Related Organizations

-I have been a contributing member of national organizations including NCTM, PME-NA, PME as well as affiliate state professional organizations such as the New Jersey NCTM affiliate (AMTNJ) and the Florida Council of Teachers of Mathematics (FCTM).
+I have been a contributing member of other national organizations including NCTM, PME-NA, and PME, as well as affiliate state professional organizations such as the New Jersey NCTM affiliate (AMTNJ) and the Florida Council of Teachers of Mathematics (FCTM).

 - Program Committee Member, National Council of Teachers of Mathematics (NCTM) Regional Conference, Kansas City, 2017-2018